Wedding at the Renaissance Hotel Minneapolis

 Amenities Offered by the Depot Minneapolis Hotel

-From a practical point of view, hosting your reception is a high-quality hotel, offer you and your guest some significant services.
-They can enjoy, more than a clean room, many services offered by a well-trained staff and the hotel’s amenities.
-It goes from a glass at the bar, a brunch, to a laundry service.
+From a practical point of view, hosting your reception in a high-quality hotel offers you and your guests some significant services.
+They can enjoy, more than a clean room, many services offered by well-trained staff and the hotel’s amenities.
+It goes from a drink at the bar, a brunch, to laundry service.
 Also, the hotel offers a swimming pool to relax and a fitness center.
+Finally, an appreciable service in downtown is the large parking lot offered by the hotel.

 Rehearsal Dinner